 What You Can Do.
-We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements, and to monitor your credit reports for suspicious activity.
-Please review the enclosed "Steps You May Take to Protect Your Information."
-You can also enroll to receive the free credit monitoring and identity theft protection services we are offering.
+You can find out more about how to protect against potential identity theft and fraud in the enclosed Steps You Can Take to Protect Personal Information.
+We encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements, and to monitor your credit reports for suspicious activity and to detect errors.
+You may also enroll in the complimentary credit monitoring services described above.
+Enrollment instructions are enclosed with this letter.